 - The overall revenue outturn position for 2019/20 was a surplus of £0.270m.
-This is an increase on the favourable variance of £0.065m projected at month 9 that was reported to Cabinet on 23 March 2020. - The year-end variances that are attributable to each Portfolio. - Schools balances at 31 March 2020 were £5.487m but are offset by the deficit on the Dedicated Schools Grant (DSG) of £4.916m leaving a net balance of £0.571m held within Other Earmarked Reserves. - The final Housing Revenue Account (HRA) balance was £21.796m. - The balance on the Collection Fund was a surplus of £3.295m.
+This is an increase on the favourable variance of £0.065m projected at month 9 that was reported to Cabinet on 23 March 2020. - The year-end variances that are attributable to each Portfolio. - Schools balances at 31 March 2020 at £5.487m but offset by the deficit on the Dedicated Schools Grant (DSG) of £4.916m leaving a net balance of £0.571m held within Other Earmarked Reserves. - The final Housing Revenue Account (HRA) balance was £21.796m.

-- The small reduction in revenue account Earmarked Reserves of £1.263m to a level of £79.360m, a decrease in other Earmarked Reserves of £4.431m to a level of £8.504m and an increase in the General Fund balance of £0.270m to £15.110m, reflective of the revenue outturn position. - Expenditure on the Council's Capital Programme for 2019/20 was £54.383m which is an increase on the month 9 forecast expenditure of £52.497m.
-The increase in expenditure required funding allocated to future years to be re-profiled to fully finance the Capital Programme in 2019/20. - Capital Receipts in year totalled £9.914m, all of which were used to finance the Capital Programme in year. - The significant items in each of the primary financial statements, the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet and the Cash Flow Statement. - The preparation of Group Accounts incorporating the Council's two wholly owned companies - the Unity Partnership Ltd. and MioCare Community Interest Company. - The performance of the Finance Team in closing the accounts.
+- The balance on the Collection Fund was a surplus of £3.295m - The small reduction in revenue account earmarked reserves of £1.263m to a level of £79.360m, a decrease in other earmarked reserves of £4.431m to a level of £8.504m and an increase in the General Fund balance of £0.270m to £15.110m, reflective of the revenue outturn position - Expenditure on the Council's Capital Programme for 2019/20 was £54.383m which was an increase on the month 9 forecast expenditure of £52.497m.
+The increase in expenditure required funding allocated to future years to be re-profiled to fully finance the Capital Programme in 2019/20. - Capital Receipts in year totalled £9.914m, all of which were used to finance the Capital Programme in year. - The significant items in each of the primary financial statements. - The preparation of Group Accounts incorporating the Councils two wholly owned companies - the Unity Partnership Ltd. and MioCare Community Interest Company - The performance of the Finance Team in closing the accounts.